awsdocs/aws-elemental-medialive-user-guide/doc_source/output-embedded-and-more.md

 1. For **Captions description name**, enter a name for this captions asset that is unique in the channel, for example, **Embedded**\.
 Or accept the default \(which is automatically generated\)\.

-1. For **Captions selector name**, enter the name of the captions selector that you created in [step 1](identify-captions-in-the-input.md)\.
+1. For **Captions selector name**, enter the name of the captions selector that you created when you [created the captions selectors in the input](identify-captions-in-the-input.md)\.
 Specify the selector that identifies the captions asset that is the source for the captions in this output\.

 1. For **Captions settings**, choose the captions format for the output captions\.